Episode 1: When Life Breaks You

 Caregiving Changes You

-Caregiving doesn’t burn you out all at once.
+Caregiving doesn’t break you all at once.

 It wears you down slowly.

-It’s the mental load you carry everywhere.
-The vigilance.
-The quiet exhaustion no one sees.
+The exhaustion no one sees.

 Caregivers don’t collapse.